HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 so important for bitmapped images used in my projects?

 Resolution refers to the "amount" of pixels that make up an image, often referred to as Pixels-Per-Inch (PPI).
-An experienced and knowledgeable designer knows that every bitmapped image must meet minimum resolution requirements according to the type of project and the production methods used, whether it be placed on a Web site or in a multimedia presentation, printed on a desktop printer, sent to a digital press, or to a larger offset press.
+An experienced and knowledable designer knows that every bitmapped image must meet minimum resolution requirements according to the type of project and the production methods used, whether it be placed on a Web site or in a multimedia presentation, printed on a desktop printer, sent to a digital press, or to a larger offset press.
 Though there are minimum requirements, it's best to "optimize" all of the files, especially for larger projects with several files, so they are exactly the size and resolution needed for the best quality.

 Web site and multimedia bitmapped graphics are generally the easiest when it comes to optimizing image size and resolution.
 All images are 72 PPI and displayed at 100%.
 However, because most graphics are imported or embedded in these projects, they can be resized, either by the multimedia application, or by changing the HTML image tag width and height values for a Web page.
 This can either severely degrade the appearance of an image if it's displayed at a much larger size than the original source image, or it can result in an oversized file that can affect the performance of a multimedia presentation, or require a longer download when placed on a Web page.